elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-01-cs3103-lecture-4-network-application-and-demo.md

 - Client server connection between MTA server at the reciever server.
 - The message is psuh form the sender server to the reciever server

+What are the additional components needed to send mail from Bob to Alice in the image?
+- Run MAA client plus the SMTP client
+- Run the SMTP Server
+> Notice in the image, at bob side.. the system has both MAA system and MTA server

 #### Push vs pull
 ![CS3103-4-7.PNG]({{site.baseurl}}/img/CS3103-4-7.PNG)